matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/11 Metrics used for Testing.md

 * Often too many metrics are defined instead of the most useful ones

 #### Tracking of Metrics
-* Reporting and merging metrics should be as much automated as possible
+* Reporting & merging metrics should be as much automated as possible
 * Variations of measurements over time may differ from the agreed upon interpretation
-* Possible differences between reality and expectations should be analysed as well as the reasons for these differences
+* Possible differences between reality & expectations should be analysed as well as the reasons for these differences

 #### Reporting of Metrics
 * Objective is to provide an immediate understanding of the information, for management purposes